Teenagers & Make-Up

 Dixie, who was born in Oconto County, left school after eighth grade.
 She went to work for two teachers in Marinette because it would allow her to go to high school.
 When her housework load kept her from studying, her dad said she might as well return home.
 After returning, she did housework for a couple who had a cottage in the area, and that led to work in the wealthy Chicago suburbs.
 There, she held several positions, including housekeeper and nanny.
 She said she wore a special white uniform when she took their little girl out but usually wore a pretty blue one and a black and white uniform when serving dinner parties.
 And this leads us back to dating during war-time.

 Wartime & Marriage

 War changed dating for everyone.
 For Dixie, who lived in the Chicago north shore suburbs, it meant dances at Fort Sheridan where she and her girlfriends would receive passes.
-After the dances, the girls were whisked away on buses which would drop them at the Chicago El so there would be no “hanky-pank.”
+After the dances, the girls have whisked away on buses which would drop them at the Chicago El so there would be no “hanky-pank.”
 “Ha, right, not us,” she laughed.

 When Dixie’s brother was stationed in New York City and wrote that he was lonesome, she quit her job and hopped on a train for New York’s Penn Station.
 He wrote that his girlfriend would meet Dixie at the station.
 “How will I know her,” she asked her brother.
 “She’ll be wearing a red carnation,” he explained.
 “Can you imagine that, in a place that big looking for a girl with a red carnation?!
 How many girls would be wearing a red carnation at Penn Station?” she quipped.